imagej/imagej.github.io/_pages/plugins/trackmate/performance.md

 <img src="/media/plugins/trackmate/trackmate-dogandlogtimevspixels3d.png" width="400"/>

-#### Processing time for a 2D image as a function of the spot radius.
+#### Processing time for a 2D image as a function of the spot radius

 We used a 1024x1024 *uint16* image, with 200 gaussian spots, the size of which we varied.
 The detector was tuned to this radius.